-It is proposed that this unit should be an integral part of all qualifications in the justice sector.
+It is proposed that this unit should be a mandatory unit within qualifications for managers / leaders in the justice sector.

-Origins of this unit
+Origin of this unit

-This standard is taken from the Employment National Training Organisation where it appears as unit E relating to health and safety.
+This standard is taken from the Employment National Training Organisation where it appears as unit E in the health and safety standards.